-Nowadays, there are a lot of exercise bikes that come with modern technology which includes a digital display, heart rate calculator, mp3, etc. But if you are using an old exercise bike then there are chances that it doesn’t have a display that would tell you the distance and speed.
+Nowadays, many exercise bikes come with modern technology, including a digital display, heart rate calculator, mp3, etc. But if you are using an old exercise bike, then there are chances that it doesn’t have a display that would tell you the distance and speed.

 For that, you will need to do a little math.
 Not good at math?
-I am here for that, just follow the below steps:
+I am here for that; follow the below steps:

 The basic formula is speed multiplied by time is equal to distance.

-Start riding your bike, keep riding until you reach your preferred speed.
+Start and keep riding your bike until you reach your preferred speed.
 Try to keep your speed constant for accurate calculation.
-If you speed varies that can be a barrier to accurate speed calculation.
+If your speed varies, that can be a barrier to accurate speed calculation.

-For example, if you are riding in 15 miles then you have a speed of 0.25 Mph.
+For example, if you are riding in 15 miles, you have a speed of 0.25 Mph.

 Isn’t it so simple?
 That’s how you can calculate your riding speed.
-But still, it is better to get an exercise bike that has some modern features that would show you the calories burned, speed, distance, time, heart rate, workout routines, etc.
+But still, it is better to get an exercise bike with some modern features that would show you the calories burned, speed, distance, time, heart rate, workout routines , etc.

-So, this is my thorough answer to the question ‘what is a good speed on a stationary bike’.
-My suggestion for the beginners will be, just focus on the resistance instead of speed.
+This is my thorough answer to the question ‘what is a good speed on a stationary bike.’
+My suggestion for the beginners will be, focus on the resistance instead of speed.
 Learn to pedal correctly and make sure you don’t bounce on the saddle while pedaling.

 Set a low resistance at the beginning and slowly increase the level.
 Setting up resistance that will make you hardly push the pedal can affect your muscles.
 You have to give some time to your body so that it can adapt to the situation.

-So that was all, if you have any question or disagreement don’t hesitate to drop that in the comment section.
+So that was all.
+If you have any questions or disagreements, don’t hesitate to drop that in the comment section.
 If you liked this article don’t forget to share it with your friends.

 - Elliptical Benefits Weight Loss